LaurenTGC/docs/anonProb.md

 forward the request and it will rapidly propigate through the network.
 Eventually, it should hit most of the nodes.

-Hopefully, someone smarter than me will find a better solution to this problem.
+We hope a few brilliant people will help find a better solution.